MicrosoftDocs/azure-docs/articles/storage/files/storage-files-active-directory-enable.md

 [!INCLUDE [updated-for-az](../../../includes/updated-for-az.md)]

 ## Overview of the workflow
-Before you enable Azure AD over SMB for Azure Files, verify that your Azure AD and Azure Storage environments are properly configured.
+Before you enable Azure AD DS Authentication over SMB for Azure Files, verify that your Azure AD and Azure Storage environments are properly configured.
 It's recommended that you walk through the [prerequisites](#prerequisites) to make sure that you've performed all of the required steps.

 Next, grant access to Azure Files resources with Azure AD credentials by following these steps:

-1. Enable Azure AD authentication over SMB for your storage account to register the storage account with the associated Azure AD Domain Services deployment.
+1. Enable Azure AD DS authentication over SMB for your storage account to register the storage account with the associated Azure AD Domain Services deployment.
 2. Assign access permissions for a share to an Azure AD identity (a user, group, or service principal).
 3. Configure NTFS permissions over SMB for directories and files.
 4. Mount an Azure file share from a domain-joined VM.

-The diagram below illustrates the end-to-end workflow for enabling Azure AD authentication over SMB for Azure Files.
+The diagram below illustrates the end-to-end workflow for enabling Azure AD DS authentication over SMB for Azure Files.

 ![Diagram showing Azure AD over SMB for Azure Files workflow](media/storage-files-active-directory-enable/azure-active-directory-over-smb-workflow.png)